Skip to content

 required

-An array of control points for the z-coordinate.
+z-coordinates of the control points.
 Defaults to self.controls_z.

 None